-The responses from some of these civil society organisations are included in Annex II.
-Two critical points that have been raised in this dialogue could be mentioned here.
-The first concerns the remark on the perceived lack of a concrete institutional initiative that could bring all stakeholders together in a concerted action.
+CSOs as well, on the perceived lack of a concrete institutional initiative that could bring all stakeholders together in a concerted action.
 Although the SDGs are mentioned in the vast majority of the government's policy and legislative initiatives, what is missing is a truly participatory process that will ensure the involvement of all stakeholders.
-A second point calls for the establishment of a more holistic governance scheme to oversee the implementation of the SDGs.
+It follows that the establishment of a more holistic governance scheme to oversee the implementation of the SDGs is needed.
 On a vertical axis, that will include all levels, from the highest political level to the administrative and institutional set up to public participation.

 Added to that, is the role of the parliament, while on the horizontal axis, a more systematic multi-stakeholder dialogue must take place that will be broad enough to cover issues from awareness raising to open and organised engagement with all stakeholders, public consultations, policy initiatives, exchange of information and best practices, as well as support towards citizens' initiatives.